campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 ## My Recommendations
 Armed with the knowledge that I've imparted to you, below you'll find my recommendations on what kind of display to purchase based on common use cases:

 **If you know for a fact that you'll be consuming 4K/120FPS content:** purchase a 4K/120FPS monitor or TV with HDMI 2.1.
-Prices will $1000+, TV or monitor.
+Prices will be around $1000+, regardless of whether you choose a TV or monitor.
 PS5 and Xbox Series X *claim* that they'll support this kind of content, but I really don't see this happening, outside of a few games early on the console's lifespan as a "woweee look at what this new console can do!" kind of feature.
 But at the very least, you'll be future-proofed.
 Not recommended unless you also own a powerful PC.

 **If you consider yourself a gamer (primarily console), but not an extreme one**: purchase a 4K/60FPS monitor or TV that supports HDMI 2.0.
-This should be MOST TVs made within the past 3-4 years, so you may not need to purchase one at all if you already own a 4K TV).
+This should be MOST TVs made within the past 3-4 years, so you may not need to purchase one at all if you already own a 4K TV.
 Prices for 4K monitors should be fairly reasonable, too.

 **If you see yourself gaming a lot on both console and PC:** buy a 1440p monitor with a high refresh rate, like 144hz.
 This is the sweetspot in terms of price/performance.
 1440p offers clear benefits over 1080p, and isn't really that different from 4K.
 Plus, Xbox Series X supports native 1440p output, and will look great on a 1440p monitor (PS5 currently does not support 1440p, unfortunately).
 PC games also usually support framerates over 60FPS, so you'll see clear benefits from the higher refresh rate